 An important decision is the timing of surgery.
 We only operate in the active phase of the disease if there is ongoing visual loss despite maximal medical treatment.
 The reason it is best to avoid surgery during the active stage is that orbit surgery has the potential to increase existing inflammation and also given that the process is still ongoing things can still change after the surgery and thus further surgery may then again be required.

 Surgery is best performed in the inactive phase.
-Dr Wilcsek will discuss with you what is possible in terms of surgical outcome in order to plan the sequence of surgeries that are most likely to give you the best possible result.
+A/Prof Wilcsek will discuss with you what is possible in terms of surgical outcome in order to plan the sequence of surgeries that are most likely to give you the best possible result.

 Generally, surgery for thyroid eye disease is performed in the following sequence (although not every stage is required for every patient): Geoff will go through each of these with you and determine the best course of action for your specific condition;